dkmehrmann/-deprecated-dkmehrmann.github.io/about.md

 <hr>

-> many of the most important impressions and thoughts in a person’s life are ones that flash through your head so fast that fast isn’t even the right word, they seem totally different from or outside of the regular sequential clock time we all live by, and they have so little relation to the sort of linear, one-word-after-anotherword English we all communicate with each other with that it could easily take a whole lifetime just to spell out the contents of one splitsecond’s flash of thoughts and connections, etc.
-<br> <br>
-\- David Foster Wallace, Good Old Neon (2001)

 I should mention up front that this is not a strictly professional website.
 I’ve tried to separate things based on what I perceive the readers interest in me might be, but the content may come as a surprise to some who come expecting to see your standard professional